gb2dev/HLA-NoVR/README.md

 Start the game with the launch options ``-novr -vsync``.

 ## Controls
+To change the controls/rebind buttons, edit ``game\hlvr\scripts\vscripts\bindings.lua`` in your main Half-Life: Alyx installation folder.
 ### Keyboard and Mouse
 Left Click: Select in Main Menu/Throw Held Object/Primary Attack